-SMC operations were inaudible during the daytime and evening and audible during the night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of 32 dBA during the night-time with an LAmax noise levels of up to 33 dBA.
+SMC operations were inaudible during the day and audible during the evening and night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 28 dBA during the evening and 28 dBA during the night-time.
+During the night-time, SMC operations generated an LAmax noise level of up to 31 dBA.